-• Flood risk is increasing for coastal populations and supporting infrastructure.

-•Improved land use, responsible evacuation planning, and strategic retreat are important and cost-effective actions.

-• Combinations of solutions: nonstructural, structural, natural/nature-based

-• Communities must identify acceptable level of residual risk to plan for long-term

-• Opportunities to improve risk management, including collaboration, building new partnerships to strengthen pre-storm planning.

-• Resilience through use of a CSRM framework and commitments to advance sea level and climate change science, storm surge modeling and related themes.
+- Flood risk is increasing risk for coastal populations and supporting infrastructure. - •Improved land use, responsible evacuation planning, and strategic retreat are important and cost-effective actions. - Combinations of solutions: nonstructural, structural, nature-based - Communities must identify acceptable level of residual risk to plan for long-term - Opportunities to improve risk management, including collaboration, building new partnerships to strengthen pre-storm planning. - Resilience through use of a CSRM framework and commitments to advance sea level and climate change science, storm surge modeling and related

 The study will consider past, current, and future coastal storm risk management and resilience planning initiatives and projects underway by the USACE and other Federal, State, and local agencies.
 Three overarching efforts will be performed:

-- Assess the study area's problems, opportunities and future without project conditions; - Assess the feasibility of implementing system-wide coastal storm risk management solutions such as policy/programmatic strategies, storm surge barriers at selected inlet entrances, or tidal gates at selected lagoon entrances; - Assess the feasibility of implementing site-specific perimeter solutions such as a combination of structural, non-structural, and natural and nature-based features; and
+- Assess the study area's problems, opportunities and future without project conditions; - Assess the feasibility of implementing system-wide coastal storm risk management solutions such as policy/programmatic strategies, storm surge barriers at selected inlet entrances, or tidal gates at selected lagoon entrances; - Assess the feasibility of implementing site-specific perimeter solutions such as a combination of structural, non-structural, and nature-based solutions; and

-The end product of this study will be a decision document in the form of a Chief's Report authorizing comprehensive USACE design and construction opportunities using the full array of CSRM strategies and measures.
+The end product of this study will be a decision document in the form of a Chief's Report authorizing USACE design and construction opportunities using the full array of CSRM strategies and measures.